Tai Haruru, meaning “the sound of the waves”, is a fitting name for our lodge in Piha, which sits only a few minutes' walk to Piha beach.

-Tai Haruru Lodge is also a fantastic spot to access the many tracks of the Waitakere Ranges, including the Hillary Trail.
+Tai Haruru Lodge is also a fantastic spot to access the many tracks of the Waitakere Ranges, the world famous Piha surf and the wonderful secluded Whites Beach (with black sand!).

 Please bring your own linen, toiletries, toilet paper and supplies.
-Firewood and all kitchen utensils are provided.
+All beds have comfortable mattresses, pillows and a duvet.
+The firewood and all kitchen utensils are provided, as are board games and books to enjoy a relaxing screen free time.
 No pets please to conserve our native wildlife.
+Note that our landline will be discontinued from 1st March 2020, as we now have mobile phone coverage.

 The lodge was generously bequested to Forest & Bird by Mr & Mrs HS Davenport in 1981.

 The lodge has two bedrooms (one with double bed, one with three single beds) and a daybed in the lounge, sleeping up to 5 people.
-An open fireplace makes a wonderful end to a day’s walking in the winds of a wild west winter.
+A fireplace makes a wonderful end to a day’s walking in the winds of a wild west winter, and a heat pump provides instant heat after a rainy walk.
 The lodge is wheelchair accessible.

 - $80 a night from June to August